Willow Gamberg

 Young Talent Moves Uphill Read More »

-Les Walker had a particular goal in mind when he teamed up with guitarist Clancy McInnis in 2009 to form the band, Common Knowledge.
-He wanted to perform at the Canadian Aboriginal Music Awards (CAMA) and have an album in nomination.
-When the alt-rock group’s debut album, Colour Blind, came out this May, it brought …
+Les Walker had a goal.
+Form the band Common Knowledge, perform at the Canadian Aboriginal Music Awards (CAMA) and have an album in nomination.

 Nomination Hat Trick Read More »